openFyde/chromiumos-overlay/dev-embedded/ti50-sdk/README.md

 - Submodules
 - Vendored dependencies

-A convenient shorthand to ensure all submodules are at the correct revision is `git checkout ${git-commit-hash}; ${dir}/x.py help`.
-You have to manually ensure all submodules are up-to-date before trying to pack rust's sources.
-Without this, things may be at inconsistent versions, which can lead to build errors.
+To get all the submodules and vendored deps, do the following:

+git checkout ${git-commit-hash}
+mkdir vendor
+./x.py help # Download stage0/bin/cargo
+build/x86_64-unknown-linux-gnu/stage0/bin/cargo vendor # Vendor deps to make build work ./x.py build # This downloads the llvm-project submodule and also verifies a successful build

 Dependency vendoring is handled by passing an extra flag to `files/pack_git_tarball.py`.
 Your invocation should look something like:

 ```
-files/pack_git_tarball.py --git-dir "${dir}" --output-prefix /tmp/rustc \
+files/pack_git_tarball.py --git-dir work/rust/ --output-prefix /tmp/rustc \
-    --post-copy-command 'cargo vendor'
+    --post-copy-command '<abs/path/to/stage0/bin/cargo> vendor'
 ```

 (Emphasis on "please ensure `--post-copy-command 'cargo vendor'` is specified."
-Your build will break otherwise. :) )
+Your build will break otherwise. :).
+This is because even though vendor was already performed, the pack script only copies files known to git.)

 This should give you a path that looks like `/tmp/rustc-${sha}-src.tar.xz`.
 You can now upload that to gs: